 - Local Language - if checked, will automatically use the local google TLD and language of the GMB listing searched for

 - Send Email Notification - send an email to the account owner when the geogrid is done

-GeoGrids can be run 'free form' (from the GeoGrid navbar -- meaning you run it instantly) or they can be 'scheduled' (right now, you can only schedule a geogrid from a location's page).
+GeoGrids can be run 'free form' (from the GeoGrid navbar -- meaning you run it instantly) or they can be 'scheduled'.

 To create an animated gif with all of the GeoGrids for this location/keyword combination, click the 'create new animation' button and you will get emailed one.